 –The things that have come into reciprocal contact one time will continue to influence each other, even when the physical contact has been interrupted.
-From this law of contact/contagion the sorcerer deduce that every action he performs on a material object will influence in the same measure the person with which the object has been once in contact, that was or wasn’t a part of his body.
+From this law of contact/contagion the sorcerer deduce that every action he performs on a material object will influence in the same measure the person with which the object has been once in contact, whether it was or wasn’t a part of his body.

 So originally our ancestors saw nature as animated by these spirits and only after some time they passed to a view of nature that saw it governed by external deities: this change of perspective is known as anthropomorphism, i.e. the attribution of an increasing number of human characteristics to the spirits of nature.

-An example in this regard can be found in Ancient Rome, where the Numen (defined by Julius Evola as a “nude force, that defines itself through its ability to produce effects, to act, to manifest itself – and the sense of the real presence of such powers, of such <numina>, as something transcendental and immanent, at the same time marvelous and fearsome, constituted the substance of the original experience of the <sacred>”) was later conceived as Deus.
+An example in this regard can be found in Ancient Rome, where the Numen (defined by Julius Evola as a “nude force, that defines itself through its ability to produce effects, to act, to manifest itself – and the sense of the real presence of such powers, of such <numina>, as something transcendent and immanent, at the same time marvelous and fearsome, constituted the substance of the original experience of the <sacred>”) was later conceived as Deus.

 We’ll return later to this change of perspective.